 Using the Geo Artificial Intelligence Data Science Virtual Machine

 Use the Geo AI Data Science VM to fetch data for analysis, perform data wrangling, and build models for AI applications that consume geospatial information.
-Once you have provisioned your Geo AI Data Science VM and signed into ArcGIS Pro with your ArcGIS account, you can start interacting with ArcGIS desktop and ArcGis online.
-You can also access ArcGIS from Python interfaces and an R language bridge pre-configured on the Geo-Data Science VM.
-To build rich AI applications, combine it with the machine learning and deep learning frameworks and other data science software available on the Data Science VM.
+After you've provisioned your Geo AI Data Science VM and signed in to ArcGIS Pro through your ArcGIS account, you can start interacting with ArcGIS desktop and ArcGIs online.
+You can also access ArcGIS from Python interfaces and an R language bridge that's preconfigured on the Geo-Data Science VM.
+To build rich AI applications, combine the Geo-Data Science VM with the machine-learning and deep-learning frameworks and other data science software that are available on it.

-The Python library, arcpy, which is used to interface with ArcGIS is installed in the global root conda environment of the Data Science VM that is found at
+The Python library, arcpy, which is used to interface with ArcGIS, is installed in the global root conda environment of the Data Science VM that's found at

-- If you are running Python in a command prompt, run
+- If you're running Python at a command prompt, run

 activateto activate into the conda root Python environment.

-- If you are using an IDE or Jupyter notebook, you can select the environment or kernel to ensure you are in the correct conda environment.
+- If you're using an IDE or Jupyter notebook, you can select the environment or kernel to make sure you're in the correct conda environment.

-The R-bridge to ArcGIS is installed as an R library named arcgisbinding in the main Microsoft R server standalone instance located at
+The R bridge to ArcGIS is installed as an R library named arcgisbinding in the main Microsoft Machine Learning Server standalone instance that's located at

 arcgisbinding R library.

 Geo AI Data Science VM samples

 In addition to the machine-learning and deep-learning framework-based samples from the base Data Science VM, a set of geospatial samples is also provided as part of the Geo AI Data Science VM.
 These samples can help you jump-start your development of AI applications by using geospatial data and the ArcGIS software: